himanshuhere07/friends-split-expense-manager/README.md

 ## What it does

-- Add an expense (who paid, how much, what for, split between whom)
+- Adds an expense (who paid, how much, what for, split between whom)
 - Show all logged expenses with running total
 - Calculate balances - tells you who should receive money and who owes money
 - Category wise spending breakdown (groceries vs bills vs other stuff)